 - massage or acupuncture

-Preventing the Pain from Coming Back
+Preventing Jaw Pain from Coming Back

 Once your jaw pain has gone, you want to keep it from coming back.
 Here are some basic jaw pain prevention measures:

-- avoid putting hard foods and objects in your mouth
+- avoid hard foods

 - take small bites

 - avoid caffeine

 - practice massage, meditation, and/or aerobic exercise to relieve stress